 Author contributions.
 The LSTM network training as well as the transfer learning implementation is performed by Tuhfe Göçmen.
 The need for such an approach is underlined by Albert Meseguer Urban who also generated the time series in DTU 10MW turbine model in HAWC2.
 Jaime Liew also contributed in defining the research gaps in the field and developed the implementation cases for LSTM network as the set-point for curtailment in HAWC2 controller, therefore also ensured the generalizability and validity of the code.
-Alan Wai Hou Lio contributed with Kalman filter-based wind speed estimator and the sensitivities of the current methods for available power estimation at the single turbine level.
+Alan Wai Hou Lio contributed with Wind Speed Observer and the sensitivities of the current methods for available power estimation at the single turbine level.